San Diego, California, United States

 Where are some interesting landmarks, arty places i.e. galleries, shows etc, good coffee in San Diego?

 Head down to the Gaslamp and throw a dart.
 Clubs all around.
-It doesn't come close to the LA or SF nightlife, but that's mostly because we San Diegans would rather hang out with friends at a brew pub (#1 craft beer city in the US) then pay cover charges and fight crowds for a $15 martini. over 8 years ago
+It doesn't come close to the LA or SF nightlife, but that's mostly because we San Diegans would rather hang out with friends at a brew pub (#1 craft beer city in the US) then pay cover charges and fight crowds for a $15 martini. almost 9 years ago